PR-CYBR/PR-CYBR-PERFORMANCE-AGENT/README.md

 2. **Deploy Using GitHub Actions**

-- The deployment workflow is defined in `.github/workflows/docker-compose.yml`.
+- The deployment workflow defined in `.github/workflows/docker-compose.yml` validates and spins up the services described in the root-level `docker-compose.yml` file.
 - Push changes to the `main` branch to trigger the deployment workflow automatically.

 3. **Manual Deployment**